tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 ## Scenarios
 Below are the scripts that have been used to prepare the results of [PAPER], also, as mentioned, a version is included where the necessary Tap Briges are added to be able to mimic real hosts.

-In addition, the files used for the simulation of each of the scenarios using Python3 are described.
+In addition, the files used for the simulation of each of the scenarios using Python3 are described below, all of them are collected in [scripts](./scripts/).

 ### Simple model: LMS TOY
 - Use python script _sim_ns3_lms_toy.py_